Utility Overview for Homeowners Interested in Solar

-Central New Mexico is apart of touchtone energy cooperatives.
-As a member of this community, they offer energy efficiency, technology and safety tips.
+Central New Mexico is a part of Touchstone Energy’s Cooperatives.
+As a member of this community, they offer energy efficiency, technology, and safety tips.
 This utility can also provide an energy audit to its customers.

-As of 2020, those that sign up for their REC program also receive $8.50 per MWh produced by their system.
+As of 2020, those who sign up for their REC program also receive $8.50 per kWh produced by their system.
 Members are required to report their solar production by the 7th of each month to the utility.

 Continental Divide Electric

 Continental Divide offers residential energy efficiency rebates for qualified appliances and fixtures.
 Customers have the option to purchase 100 kWh blocks of renewable energy through the utility.
 The utility also offers net metering at its retail rate, but it is uncertain how or if they are implementing a REC program.